 Mindfulness meditation techniques encourage your brain to shift out of the “doing” mode and into “being” mode.
 Practicing mindfulness reduces stress by shifting focus from your thoughts and worries to where you are and what your body is doing in the present.
 Many describe it as “living in the moment,” but there’s more to it than that.
 You can visualize problems or worries as passing clouds that come and go, and you are simply observing rather than being affected by them.
 A simple mindfulness exercise is as follows:

 - Take a comfortable position either sitting or lying down.

 - Choose a “focus.”
-This can be a word (relax, breathe, calm, peace, etc.), a sound (ohm is the most popular choice), a short prayer or relaxing poem, or a mantra such as “breathe in calmness, exhale tension.”
+This can be a word (relax, breathe, calm, peace, etc.), a sound (ohm is a popular choice), a short prayer or relaxing poem, or a mantra such as “breathe in calmness, exhale tension.”
 Repeat the focus on both the inhale and exhale.

-- Begin by breathing in through the nose and exhaling through the mouth.
-Focus on proper breathing and the focus of your choice.
+- Begin by breathing in through the nose and exhaling through the nose or mouth.
+Pay attention to your breathing and the focus of your choice.

 - Let everything else go.
-If you notice you are thinking about anything other than the focus, restore yourself with a selected phrase such as “refocus” or “think.”
-And shift back into the mindfulness.
+If you notice you are thinking about anything other than the focus, just shift back into the mindfulness without judgement.

 Progressive Muscle Relaxation

-This mind-body relaxation technique is a simple, effective way to release stress in the areas of your body where you hold stress and tension.
-Progressive relaxation involves working one at a time with different areas and muscle groups of the body, first tensing and relaxing them.
+This 100-year old technique is a simple, effective way to learn to notice when there is stress your body and how to relax it.
+Progressive muscle relaxation involves working one at a time with different areas and muscle groups of the body, first tensing and relaxing them.